Who is the richest club in the championship? Detecting and Rewriting Underspecified Questions Improve QA Performance: Approach

 We first develop an LLM-based classifier (the \textit{UND classifier}) to distinguish fully specified (FS) from underspecified (UND) queries, and use it to extract FS and UND subsets from standard QA benchmarks (see middle panel in Fig.~\ref{fig: Overall Workflow}).
 To ensure reliability, we select the best-performing model from a suite of SotA open-weight LLMs (e.g., Qwen3, DeepSeek R1) by evaluating them on existing underspecification-annotated data.
 We further strengthen this classification by validating the model against a smaller, expert-annotated gold standard subset.

-\paragraph{Step 2: Assessing LLM performance on QA} With the benchmarks partitioned, we evaluate two state-of-the-art proprietary LLMs (the \textit{QA models}) on five diverse QA benchmarks.
+\paragraph{Step 2: Assessing LLM performance on QA} With the benchmarks partitioned, we evaluate two state-of-the-art proprietary LLMs (the \textit{QA models}) on four diverse QA benchmarks.
 This step is a comparative analysis designed to test our core hypothesis: that standard accuracy metrics are systematically diminished by the UND portion of the data.

 \paragraph{Step 3: Rewriting UND questions} To confirm that lower performance on UND questions is due to missing context rather than a lack of model knowledge, we conduct a controlled rewriting experiment.
 We use an LLM-based rewriter to resolve the ambiguities identified in Step 1.
 Critically, this rewriter has access to the ground-truth (gold) answers and the classifier’s reasoning.
-This "oracle" setup serves as a controlled intervention to transform UND questions into FS variants while holding the intended answer fixed.
+This ``oracle'' setup serves as a controlled intervention to transform UND questions into FS variants while holding the intended answer fixed.

 \paragraph{Step 4: Reassessing LLM's QA performance} In this final step, we reassess the performance of the \textit{QA models} from Step 2 on the rewritten UND questions and compare it to their performance on the original UND queries, evaluating whether rewriting leads to significant improvements.
-This step establishes an upper bound of performance, demonstrating how much of the failures disappear when the benchmark's linguistic flaws are removed.
+This step establishes an upper bound of performance, demonstrating how much of the failure disappears when the benchmark's underspecified elements are removed.